opentok/Opentok-Java-SDK/README.md

 String archiveId = archive.getId();
 ```

-The `Archive.OutputMode.COMPOSED` setting (the default) causes all streams in the archive are
+The `Archive.OutputMode.COMPOSED` setting (the default) causes all streams in the archive to be
 recorded to a single (composed) file.

 You can stop the recording of a started Archive using a `com.opentok.Archive` instance's